numpy/numpy/doc/source/reference/c-api.array.rst

     will be ``NULL`` but the call will succeed.
 If :cfunc:`PyArray_Check` ( *obj*) is TRUE then it is returned in *\*address* without incrementing its reference count.

+    If the output is an array with NA support, this will raise an error.
+    Use the function :cfunc:`PyArray_OutputAllowNAConverter` to support
+    NA-arrays directly.

+.. cfunction:: int PyArray_OutputAllowNAConverter(PyObject* obj, PyArrayObject** address)

+    This is the same as :cfunc:`PyArray_OutputConverter`, but allows arrays with NA support to pass through.
+This function was created so that the existing output converter could raise errors appropriately for functions which have not been updated with NA support

 .. cfunction:: int PyArray_IntpConverter(PyObject* obj, PyArray_Dims* seq)